Remove the fear of writing for all of your students

 G4 student in Milford MA, June 2018

-Check out this video for a student's view of the program.
+Check out this three minute video for a student's view of the program.

 Who is it for?

-Student privacy is protected because student logins are anonymous and there is no connection to school databases.
-We abide by the Massachusetts Student Data Privacy Alliance and individual Data Privacy Agreements with school districts.
+Your students' privacy is protected because student logins are anonymous and no student data is read from the school computer.
+Topical Storm belongs to The Education Cooperative Student Data Privacy Alliance (SDPA) and is bound by individual data privacy agreements with school districts.

 What do students think?

-Students respond to the thought-provoking questions and enjoy how it organizes their answers into well-structured essay drafts in real time:
+Students love the thought-provoking questions and appreciate how it organizes their answers into well-structured essay drafts in real time.